 If mounds are discovered, Bickler added that the state "will look for a tribe to claim" any remains.
 "The bones will be moved and reburied somewhere else."

 Board member Kim Herro, who voted "no" urged delaying the vote to a regular meeting April 25, citing fatigue after a lengthy closed session to discuss Rindo's potential job offer from a Minnesota district near the Twin Cities.
-Herro has since withdrawn his name as a finalist for the job.
+Rindo has since withdrawn his name as a finalist for the job.

 "I'm exhausted, I'm pooped, I've been in this room for five hours," Herro said.